mynameiskingsleyn/shift/README.md

 #   Functionality
     #input Accepts amount provided at input amount_provided(in dolars and/or cents), total cost at param total_cost(in dolars and/or cents)
     #output Returns your change amount in Dolars and cents.
 Also provides the exact change by returning the count of each denomination of bills and/or coins.
+    all returns are in JSON format.

 #   PHPUnit Testing
-    This project has unit testing implementation.
+    This project has implemented some unit testing.

-#  Note
-   Returns JSON format.
-   This app has the potential of handling more than USA money denomination.